Running on hardware

 Running on hardware #

 Unlike most LionsOS systems which use software defined MAC addresses, the firewall uses the MAC address of each NIC (although the software still requires knowledge of this).
-The firewall also requires static IP addresses for each interface.

-Each endpoint of the firewall requires knowledge of its local subnet (IP address, subnet mask) to construct its local routing table routes.
 Since the firewall does not currently support NAT, the typical way traffic is routed through the firewall is to set up IP forwarding for traffic destined for the opposing subnet to be routed to the firewall’s local IP.
-This requires at least one host on both subnets with IP forwarding knowledge.
+This requires at least one host on both subnets with these IP forwarding rules.

 Booting #